+1. How long is the program of medicine, dentistry or veterinary medicine at European University Medical Schools?

-In all countries the program of Medicine lasts for 6 years, Dentistry for 6 years and Veterinary Medicine for 5.5-6 years (Bulgarian Veterinary Universities offer a 5.5 year program, while Romanian Veterinary Universities offer a 6 year program).
-All programs include required preclinical and clinical years or practical training along with mandatory internship work during your last year of studies.
+In all countries the program of Medicine lasts for 5 or 6 years, Dentistry for 5 or 6 years and Veterinary Medicine for 5.5 years.
+All programs include required pre-clinical and clinical years or practical training along with mandatory internship work during your last year of studies.
 After completing the program, students have to sit for the license exam in order to be awarded their Degree and be eligible to attend their graduation ceremony.

-All Armenian, Georgian, Serbian, Ukrainian, Romanian or Bulgarian Medical Universities use the ECTS.
-Each student needs to have 60 credits in each academic year or a total of 360 credits from all 6 years of studies in order to graduate with a degree of Medicine, Dentistry or Veterinary medicine.
+All European Medical Universities use the ECTS.
+Each student needs to have 60-75 credits in each academic year or a total of 360 credits from all 5 or 6 years of studies in order to graduate with a degree of Medicine, Dentistry or Veterinary medicine.

 It is very common for most students to spend at least 8 months studying abroad and return back to their home for Christmas, Easter and during summer.
 Others stay along and enjoy life abroad or work in an internship or as part of a co-op programme which we help find for them, for additional experience.
 It’s up to you.

-All Armenian, Georgian, Serbian, Ukrainian, Romanian or Bulgarian University Medical schools are internationally accredited Institutions and their Degrees are recognised globally.
+All of our partner medical schools in Europe (Armenia, Georgia, Ukraine, Serbia, Romania, Bulgaria) are internationally accredited Institutions and their Degrees are recognised globally.
 They are listed on the WHO (World Health Organization) directory of international medical schools and are on the IMED (International Medical Education Directory) public database of worldwide medical schools.